On sparsity, power-law and clustering properties of graphex processes: Asymptotic behaviour of various statistics of the graph

 The above results are important in terms of modelling aspects, since they allow a precise description of the degrees and number of edges as a function of the number of nodes.
-They can also be used to conduct inference on the parameters of the graph in a statistical model.
-In particular, we can construct the following estimator of the sparsity parameter $\sigma$
+They can also be used to conduct inference on the parameters of the statistical network model, since the behaviour of most estimators will depend heavily on the behaviour of $N_\alpha, N_{\alpha}^{(e)} $ and possibly $N_{\alpha,j}$.
+For instance the following naive estimator\footnote{Following an earlier version of the present paper, \cite{Naulet2017} proposed an alternative estimator for $\sigma$, with better statistical properties.} of $\sigma$

-Then, from the above results and for all functions $W$ verifying assumptions 1 and 2, $\hat \sigma$ is a consistent estimator of the parameter $\sigma$.
-We will show in the following section that these results can be useful to construct in a simple manner graphs with different sparsity behaviour.